0xC4/MAS/README.md

 2. m

 Amount of experiments run.
-Default set to 10.
-Will result in an average win count over 10 experiments.
+When set to 10.
+Will result in an average win count over 10 experiments(where each experiment runs n games).
 A total of m*n games will be played.

 3. do_save_figure